 NREL scientists are studying how climate change will alter plant productivity, crop production, forest fire and regeneration, biodiversity, and species migration.
 For example, the USDA UV-B Monitoring and Research Program (UVMRP) aims to better understand how climate change alters ultraviolet solar radiation and changes crop dynamics.
 NREL has also documented the impacts of recent forest fires and insect outbreaks on forest structure, tree regeneration, and carbon storage in the southern Rocky Mountains, to help understand forest response and resilience to climate change.
 The Bioenergy Alliance Network of the Rockies (BANR) is taking this a step further by exploring options for using beetle-killed and other forest biomass as a bioenergy feedstock, and provide rigorous scientific underpinnings to support a sustainable regional renewable energy industry.

-NREL hosts the North Central Climate Science Center, one of eight regional climate centers created by the US Department of Interior to help meet the changing needs of land and resource managers across the US.
+NREL hosted the North Central Climate Science Center, one of eight regional climate centers created by the US Department of Interior to help meet the changing needs of land and resource managers across the US, for nearly eight years.
 The Center brings together the latest data, tools, and knowledge on the impacts of climate change, and works directly with resource managers to promote climate-informed conservation and provides researchers an opportunity to work with an engaged and proactive applied management community.

 In addition to the work with the US Department of Interior, NREL partners with the USDA Climate Hubs.
 The Hubs develop and deliver information and technologies to agricultural and natural resource managers to enable climate-informed decision-making, and to provide access to assistance to implement those decisions.
 For example, NREL provides the Northern Plains Climate Hub with information about how changing weather patterns and atmospheric C02 will impact rangeland grazing conditions so that livestock producers can adapt their practices as the climate changes.